Word@Work, Let God's Word energise your working day!

 Matthew 23:1-4

-In many cultures it is considered rude to say anything which other people might not agree with.
+In many cultures, it is considered rude to say anything which other people might not agree with.
 It is important for communities to exercise social tolerance in order to bond together.
-However, when lies, error or falsehood of any kind is tolerated, the society bonds are weakened and the society will fragment.
+However, when lies, error or falsehood of any kind is tolerated, social bonds are always weakened, and the community will fragment.
 Jesus spoke directly about this problem to the crowds and His disciples.
-It was an essential part of His teaching to His trainee apostles who would, in the future, have to deal with false prophets trying to pull the church away from the truth of the gospel.
+It was an essential part of His teaching to His trainee apostles who would, in the future, deal with false prophets who would try to pull the church away from the truth of the gospel (2 Peter 2:1).

 Blasphemous Religious Pride